 contains excellent criteria to consider in picking a good therapist, qualifications, confidentiality,

-from the traditional focus used in past years.
-Therapy, for example, has been something to turn to only when the
+shift from the traditional focus used in past years.
+Therapy, for example, has been something to turn to only when

 and other training, designed to keep an officer from harm more than getting him out of it when it's too late.